sut-ai/notes/notebooks/12_Intro_to_machine_learning/index.md

 ### Classification

-In this algorithm machine learns from given training data and identifies the category of input data and classifies it into number of groups or classes.
-The main difference of this method and regression is that classification is a process of finding a function which helps in dividing the dataset into classes based on different parameters, but regression is a process of finding the correlations between dependent and independent variables.
-The classifiers can be binary that means we have only two possible outcomes, or multi-class that means we can have more than two labels or classes.
+In this algorithm, the machine learns from given training data and identifies the category of input data, and classifies it into some groups or classes.
+The main difference of this method and regression is that classification is a process of finding a function that helps in dividing the dataset into classes based on different parameters, but regression is a process of finding the correlations between dependent and independent variables.
+The classifiers can be binary which means we have only two possible outcomes or multi-class which means we can have more than two labels or classes.
 In another hand we have two types of learners in a classification problem:

 *   **Lazy Learners:**